iMi-digital/imi-conrun/readme.rst

 .. code-block:: sh

-   $ n98-magerun.phar sys:setup:change-version module version [setup]
+   $ imi-conrun.phar sys:setup:change-version module version [setup]

 Setup argument default is "all resources" for the given module.